-I. Types of benefits with description and coverage
+Types of benefits with description and coverage

-Regarding social benefits, as regulated in the first Section of the Act on the Reception of Persons Applying for International Protection and on the identification of and Assistance to Victims of Trafficking in Human Beings, the basic rule regarding persons who have been granted temporary protection, who moved to Finland after the start of the war in Ukraine and who do not have existing ties to Finland, is that they are not eligible for Kela (social) benefits.
+Regarding social benefits, as regulated in the first Section of the Reception Act, the basic rule regarding persons who have been granted temporary protection and moved to Finland after the start of the war in Ukraine and who do not have existing ties to Finland, is that they are not eligible for Kela (social) benefits.

-However, since temporary protection gives such persons the right to work, this makes them eligible to most Kela benefits, under the condition that their salary is at least EUR 741.75 per month.
+However, since temporary protection gives such persons the right to work, this makes them eligible to most Kela benefits, under the condition that their salary is at least EUR 800.15 per month in 2023 (EUR 741.75 per month in 2022).
 If they are not working, persons enjoying temporary protection may be eligible for the residence-based benefits available from Kela, if Kela considers their residence in Finland to be of a permanent nature.
 A person can be considered as living permanently in Finland, if:

-- ▶ a family member (spouse/partner or under-age child) is already living in Finland; - they have lived in Finland previously; - they will work or study in Finland for at least two years.
+- ▶ a family member (spouse/partner or under-age child) is already living in Finland; - ▶ they have lived in Finland previously; - ▶ they will work or study in Finland for at least two years.